arrdem/stacks/doc/articles.md

 Language processors may choose to provide a `{render=true}` behavior for compiling rather than simply highlighting the code block.
 This provides a native alternative to traditional Makefile based workflows for compiling artifacts.

-For instance, GraphViz (which happens to not have Pygments support) supports full rendering to inline SVG.
+For instance, Shelving has a middelware for GraphViz (which happens to not have a Pygments language yet) which does full rendering to inline SVG.

 ```dot {render=true}
 digraph foo {